mas-bandwidth/reliable/README.md

 It has the following features:

 1. Identifies which packets were received by the other side (acks)
-2. Packet fragmentation and re-assembly (so you can send packets larger than MTU)
+2. Packet fragmentation and re-assembly (send packets larger than MTU)
 3. Provides estimates for round-trip time and packet loss

 # Author